owlbarn/tutorial/book/optimisation/README.md

 CODE (how to show the difference)?
 ```

-For the rest of this chapter, we prefer to use the algorithm differentiation to compute gradient/derivatives when required, but of course you can also use the numerical differentiation.
+For the rest of this chapter, we prefer to use the algorithmic differentiation to compute gradient/derivatives when required, but of course you can also use the numerical differentiation.

 ## Root Finding